Eight Forest Lane

 Chocolate Pavlova

-This chocolate pavlova has a crisp and chewy chocolate meringue filled with rich pockets of dark chocolate, served with a silky whipped coconut cream, more chocolate and vibrant fresh raspberries.
-The perfect extra special and decadent twist on this summer classic.
+My Dad used to make this chocolate pavlova for every single special occasion when I was growing up!
+It has a crisp and chewy chocolate meringue filled with rich pockets of dark chocolate, layered with whipped cream and fresh raspberries.
+It’s the perfect extra special and decadent twist on this Aussie summer classic.

-Chocolate pavlova with dark chocolate and fresh raspberries
+Chocolate pavlova topped with cream, raspberries and chocolate.

 What is a pavlova

 There is a pretty big argument around whether pavlova is a dessert originally from Australia or New Zealand.
-I’m not really fussed on where it came from first, but what I do know is that for those of us lucky enough to grow up down under, we have eaten our fair share of pavs.
+All I know for sure is that for those of us lucky enough to grow up down under, we have eaten our fair share of pavs.

 They are a summer staple for special occasions, and represent family get-togethers and eating too much.